AmadeuszFilipek/boardgame-timer/README.md

 There are three types of timers available:

 + Count-down timer

-⋅⋅Every player has fixed time for whole game.
+⋅⋅⋅Every player has fixed time for whole game.
 Players who got no time left usually lose the game.

 + Count-up timer
 ⋅⋅Every player will have their time counted with no limit.
 This mode is usually used for penality-type play.
 ⋅⋅Agree to cerain time-limit.
 For example - for every minute extended player suffers a penality point.